-Let’s be honest.
-Nintendo deals are hard to come by, ESPECIALLY on consoles.
-So let’s make sure you’re getting the best possible deal as you’re purchasing Nintendo products.
+Nintendo deals are hard to come by, especially on consoles.
+So, I want to make sure you’re getting the best possible deal when you purchase Nintendo products.

-1. Shop the best Nintendo console and game bundles during Black Friday.
+1. Shop Nintendo deals on console bundles during Black Friday.

-2. Shop Nintendo from stores with great return policies.
+2. Look for Nintendo deals from stores with great return policies.

-Target has a generous 30-day return policy on electronics.
-However, purchases made between Nov.
+- The Target return policy gives you 30 days for electronics.
+Plus, purchases made between Nov.
 1 and Dec.
 25 can be returned up to 30 days after Dec.
 26, extending that window into January of the following year.

-Costco has a great 90-day return policy all year; however, their gaming selection isn’t the best.
+- Costco has a great 90-day return policy all year.
+However, their gaming selection isn’t as good as Target or Walmart.

-3. Download the KCL app and set up notifications for Nintendo.
+3. Download the KCL app and set up notifications for Nintendo sales and deals.

 Once you install the KCL app, you’ll be prompted to select any brand names or categories you’d like to be notified of when a new deal pops up.
 Make sure to select Nintendo and we’ll send you all the best deals on any games or consoles we find.

-4. Use the Target REDcard to get early access to Black Friday deals and 5% off.
+4. Use the Target RedCard to get early access to Nintendo Black Friday deals and 5% off.

-REDcard holders will get early access to special deals and offers for Black Friday which includes Nintendo bundles and games, which is great as they tend to sell out super fast.
-And of course, you’ll get the extra 5% off for using your REDcard!
+Target RedCard holders will get early access to special deals and offers for Black Friday, which includes Nintendo bundles and games.
+This is awesome, as they tend to sell out super fast.
+And of course, you’ll get the extra 5% off for using your RedCard!